sophialyj/system-design-primer/README.md

   <i><a href=https://upload.wikimedia.org/wikipedia/commons/6/67/Reverse_proxy_h2g2bob.svg>Source: Wikipedia</a></i>
   <br/>
 </p>

-A reverse proxy is a web server that centralizes internal services and provides unified interfaces to the public.
-Requests from clients are forwarded to a server that can fulfill it before the reverse proxy returns the server's response to the client.
+A reverse proxy taking requests from the Internet and forwarding them to servers in an internal network.
+Those making requests to the proxy may not be aware of the internal network.

+A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
+These resources are then returned to the client, appearing as if they originated from the proxy server itself.

 Additional benefits include:

-* **Increased security** - Hide information about backend servers, blacklist IPs, limit number of connections per client
+* **Increased security** - Reverse proxies can hide the existence and characteristics of an origin backend server or servers., blacklist IPs, limit number of connections per client
-* **Increased scalability and flexibility** - Clients only see the reverse proxy's IP, allowing you to scale servers or change their configuration
+* **Increased scalability and flexibility** - Clients only see the reverse proxy's IP, allowing you to scale servers or change their configuration.
+A reverse proxy can distribute the load from incoming requests to several servers, with each server serving its own application area.
 * **SSL termination** - Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations
     * Removes the need to install [X.509 certificates](https://en.wikipedia.org/wiki/X.509) on each server
-* **Compression** - Compress server responses
+* **Compression** - Compress server responses in order to spped up loading times
 * **Caching** - Return the response for cached requests
 * **Static content** - Serve static content directly
     * HTML/CSS/JS